AndreiVladescu/Reverse-Engineering-Laser-Rangefinder/index.md

 - Soldering wire
 - 3V power supply / 2x1.5V batteries
 - Microscope (optional)
-- Tweezers
+- Tweezers (optional)
 - Screwdriver
 - Prototyping wire
-- Nitril gloves
+- Nitril gloves (optional)
-- Spare time
+- Spare time (optional)

 These tools are about everything you would want to use in reversing lots of devices, from taking them apart to probing around the PCB.

 ### Safety precautions

-Be warned, every device you take apart, you will do it on your own, and you will most likely void any warranty left on it.
+> Be warned, every device you take apart, you will do it on your own, and you will most likely void any warranty left on it.
 If taking apart AC-connected devices or high-voltage DC devices, be extra-careful you don't electrocute yourself.

 ## How a rangefinder works